expfactory/expfactory/docs/pages/2-usage.md

 ## Start the Container
+The first thing you should do is start the container.
+The variables listed above can be set when you do this.
 It's most likely the case that your container's default is to save data to the file system, and use a study id of expfactory.
 This coincides to running with no extra arguments, but perhaps mapping the data folder:

 ```
 docker run -v /tmp/my-experiment/data/:/scif/data \